tobias-loew/hop/README.md

 	}
 }
 ```
 We can also tag types of an overload.
-This is helpful, when we want to access the argument(s) belonging to a certain type of the overload:
+This is useful, when we want to access the argument(s) belonging to a certain type of the overload:
 ```
 struct tag_ints {};
 struct tag_double {};